Indore: Princely State (Indore/Holkar State)

 In 1818, the Holkars were defeated by the British during the Third Anglo-Maratha War, in the Battle of Mahidpur by which the capital was again moved from Maheshwar to Indore.
 A residency with British residents was established at Indore, but Holkars continued to rule Indore State as a princely state mainly due to efforts of their Dewan Tatya Jog.
 During that time, Indore has established the headquarters of the British Central Agency.
 Ujjain was originally the commercial centre of Malwa.
 But the British administrators such as John Malcolm decided to promote Indore as an alternative to Ujjain because the merchants of Ujjain had supported anti-British elements.

 In 1906 electric supply was started in the city, the fire brigade was established in 1909, and 1918, the first master-plan of the city was made by noted architect and town planner, Patrick Geddes.
 During the period of Maharaja Tukoji Rao Holkar II (1852–86) efforts were made for the planned development and industrial development of Indore.
 With the introduction of Railways in 1875, the business in Indore flourished during the reigns of Maharaja Shivaji Rao Holkar, Maharaja Tukoji Rao Holkar III and Maharaja Yeshwant Rao Holkar.

 The Holkar State Darbar (Court) was composed of many Jagirdars, Sardars, Istamuradars, Mankaris and Zamindars.

 Post-independence

-After India's independence in 1947, Holkar State, along with several neighboring princely states, acceded to the Indian Union.
-In 1948, with the formation of Madhya Bharat, Indore became the summer capital of the new state.
-On 1 November 1956, when Madhya Bharat was renamed/merged into Madhya Pradesh, the state capital was shifted to Bhopal.
-Indore, a city today of nearly 4.5 million (2018) residents, has been transformed from a traditional commercial urban centre into the modern dynamic commercial capital of the state.
+After India's independence in 1947, Holkar State, along with several neighbouring princely states, acceded to the Indian Union.
+On 1 November 1956, when Madhya Bharat was merged into Madhya Pradesh, Indore became part of the newly formed state.
+Indore a city today of nearly 4.5 million (2018) residents, has been transformed from a traditional commercial urban centre into the modern dynamic commercial capital of the state.